Issues Mobilization Grants

-- Scope of impact of public policy issue
+- Scope of impact of the public policy issue

 - REALTOR® involvement in the public policy issue

-- Extent of community support for REALTOR® position
+- Extent of community support for the REALTOR® position

-You will be notified by NAR staff regarding the outcome of the Advisory Group, Committee, Leadership Team or Board decision shortly after their decision is made.
+Applicants are notified by NAR staff regarding the outcome of the Advisory Group, Committee, Leadership Team or Board of Directors decision shortly after their decision is made.